chuck-norris-network/teeworlds-info-js/README.md

 # teeworlds-info-js
-Library and console tool to obtain Teeworlds servers info
+Library and console tool for Teeworlds servers info gathering.